esmps/4cast/README.md

 # 4cast
 Weather app with up-to-date weather and a 4-day forcast.
+Create an account to add your favorite locations!

 ### API List